-INTRODUCTIO

-ignment
+INTRODUCTION ation and the Code of Student Conduct and Discipline 1

+gnment 2

+of the Student Learning Environment

-Improveme nt of the Student Learning Environment 3
+improvemer it of the Student Learning Environment

-PARTI VIOL ATIONS
+PART I VIOLA

-Rule 1(A) Disruption and Interference with School 3
+Rule 1(A) Disruption and Interference with School.
+3

-Rule 1(B) Bomb Threat Policy
+Rule 1(B) Bomb Threat Policy 4

 Rule 2 Damage, Destruction or Theft of School Property

-Rule 3 Damage, Destruction or Theft of Private Property
+Rule 3 Damage, Destruction or Theft of Private Property 5

 Rule 4(A) Physical Assault on an Employee of the School System

-Verbal Assault and Disruptive Conduct 5
+- · · · · · · · Verbal Assault and Disruptive Conduct 5

 Rule 4(B) Physical Violence against Teachers, School Bus Drivers

-or other school official or employee 5
+D. J. 4(0) or other school official or employee 5

 Rule 4(C) Reporting False Information of Alleged Inappropriate Behavior

 Rule 5(A) Physical Assault to and/or Fighting with a Person not Employed by the School

-Rule 5(B) Bullying

-Rule 6 Weapons and Dangerous Instruments 7
+Rule 5(B) Rule 6 Bullying Weapons and Dangerous Instruments

-Rule 7(A) Alcoholic Beverages 9
+Rule 7(A) Alcoholic Beverages

-Rule 7(B) Narcotics, Drugs and Controlled Substances 9
+Rule 7(R) Narcotics, Drugs and Controlled Substances

-Rule 8(A) Illicit or Immoral Activities by a Student 10
+Rule 8(A) Illicit or Immoral Activities by a Student

 Rule 8(B) Sexual Harrassment of or by a Student

-Rule 9 Disregard of Directions or Commands 11
+Rule 9 Disregard of Directions or Commands

-Rule 10 Attendance Policy 11
+Rule 10 Attendance Policy

-Rule 11 Unexcused Absence from Detention Class 13
+Rule 11 Unexcused Absence from Detention Class

 Rule 12 Tardiness

 Rule 13 Leaving Campus Without Permission 14

-Rule 14 Dress and Grooming 14
+Rule 14 Dress and Grooming

-Rule 15 Smoking 15
+Rule 15 Smoking

-Rule 16 Operation of Motor Vehicles on Campus 15
+Rule 16 Operation of Motor Vehicles on Campus

-Rule 17 Compliance with Rules and Regulations 16
+Rule 17 Compliance with Rules and Regulations

 Rule 18 Falsified Addresses and Enrolling Out of Zone

-Rule 19 School Bus Rules and Pupil Responsibilities 16
+Rule 19 School Bus Rules and Pupil Responsibilities

-Rule 20 Chronic Disciplinary Problem Students 17
+Rule 20 Chronic Disciplinary Problem Students

 Rule 21 Authority of Teacher Over Classroom

 Rule 22 Gang Membership and Activity 20

-CEDURAL RULES

-20
+PART II PROC EDURAL RULES

-Rationale
+Rationale 20

-Policy ation
+Policy 20

+Communica tion

 Rule 23 Short-Term Suspension and Suspension of Pre-K Through Third Grade Students

-Rule 23 Long-Term Suspension or Expulsion
+Rule 24 Long-Term Suspension or Expulsion

 Rule 25 Conduct of Hearing

-Rule 26 Group Hearings
+Rule 26 Group Hearings 21

-Rule 20 Notification of Hearing and Conduct of a Hearing for Special Circumstances/
+Rule 27 Notification of Hearing and Conduct of a Hearing for Special Circumstances/ 0.4

-Disciplinary Hearing Tribunal
+D. I. 00(A) Disciplinary Hearing Tribunal 21

-Rule 28(A) Disciplinary rearing modular modular disciplinary rearing modular discipli
+Rule 28(A) Discipline Short of Suspension or Expulsion

-Rule 28(B) Alternative Disciplinary Consequences
+Rule 28(B) Rule 29 Alternative Disciplinary Consequences Emergency Suspensions

-Rule 29 Emergency Suspensions

-Rule 30 Alternative School Program
+Rule 30 Alternative Center Program.

 Rule 31 Threat to Health or Safety

 Rule 32 Disrupting School Operations

 Rule 33 Discretionary Authority of Panel

 20

-PART III SEAF RCHES
+PART III SEAR

-Rule 34 Searches of Students' Lockers and Desks 23
+Rule 34 Searches of Students' Lockers and Desks

 Rule 35 Searches of Students 24

-DADT

-RNATIVE MEANS OF DISCIPLINE
+DARTIV ALTE RNATIVE MEANS OF DISCIPLINE

-Rule 36 Using the Demerit System
+Rule 36 Using the Demerit System 24

-Rule 37 Policy and Guidelines for In-School Suspension 24
+Rule 37 Policy and Guidelines for In-School Suspension

-LICY 00

-AUDERIADLE
+Taic or . one, and outdomine for in control outperioritime 4